StefanEpic/fastapi_epiccakes/README.md

 <img src="https://github.com/StefanEpic/fastapi_epiccakes/blob/main/src/media/001.jpg" width="600">

 ## 🍰 Usage
 The API allows you to work with online store requests.
 Allows you to work with entities: products, orders, manufacturers, customers, reviews.
-There is also registration and authorization, admin panel.
+There is also registration and authorization, admin panel, logging and metrics.

 ## 🍪 API demo
 You can test: